Hani Al-Dhabit: FIFA World Cup qualification

-He has made fourteen appearances in 2002 FIFA World Cup qualification and has represented the national team in 2010 FIFA World Cup qualification.
+Al-Dhabit made fourteen appearances in 2002 FIFA World Cup qualification and represented the national team in 2010 FIFA World Cup qualification.

 He scored eleven goals in 2002 FIFA World Cup qualification, five goals in a 12–0 win over Laos, a brace in the return leg in a 7–0 win over Laos, a brace in a 7–0 win over Philippines and another in a 2–2 draw against the United Arab Emirates.
 During the qualifications, Oman had scored some of the most goals in the shortest period of time, with the largest margin wins in the team's history.
-Many of the goals were scored by Hani.
+Many of the goals were scored by Al-Dhabit.

-After eventually being knocked out of qualification, Hani had scored a total of 11 goals in 4 matches out of the 12 matches Oman had played.
+After eventually being knocked out of qualification, Al-Dhabit had scored a total of 11 goals in 4 matches out of the 12 matches Oman had played.
 In one match, he was on the brink of a double hat-trick but unfortunately he couldn't.
 At the end of the year, he was awarded the 2001 Top Goal Scorer Award with a total of 22 international goals, beating Spain's Raúl, England's Michael Owen, and Portugal's Luís Figo, becoming the first Omani and only third Arab, to win the title.